 project.approach was an experiment by Microsoft for a new project system that was not based on MSBuild.
 Since

 project.did not support running MSBuild files shipped inside a NuGet, the SQL Persistence script creation does not work.
 This experiment has since been abandoned.
-To fix this, either migrate back to the old Visual Studio 2015 project format (
+To fix this, either migrate back to the older Visual Studio 2015 project format (

 packages.) or migrate to the new Visual Studio 2017 project format. dotnet-migrate can help migrating to the new

-Scripts creation can configured via
+Scripts creation is configured via